An efficient and energy stable framework for phase field simulations of grain growth in additive manufacturing: Numerical Experiments

-Figure~\ref{Lbs1}(a) shows the reference phase field solution at 0.01\,s obtained with a very small time step and the mobility $M_i = 6.34 \times10^{15} \ \upmu\text{m}^3/(\text{J}.\text{s})$.
+Figure~\ref{Lbs1}(a) shows the reference phase field solution at 0.01\,s obtained with a {relatively} small time step {($\Delta t = 5 \times 10^{-7}$ s)} and the mobility $M_i = 6.34 \times10^{15} \ \upmu\text{m}^3/(\text{J}.\text{s})$.
 Figure~\ref{Lbs1}(b)(c) show the results obtained with the first-order semi-implicit schemes with a time step size $\Delta t = 5 \times 10^{-5}$ s.
 It is clear that the unstabilized semi-implicit scheme would lead to a strong instability on the GBs, whereas the stabilized semi-implicit scheme remains robust on capturing the movement of GBs with the large time step.
 Similar results can be drawn from the results of second-order semi-implicit schemes, as in Figure~\ref{Lbs1}(d)(e).
-In addition, we can notice that the second-order scheme could produce slightly more accurate results, compared to the first-order schemes.
+In addition, we can notice that the second-order scheme could produce slightly more accurate results, compared to the first-order schemes. {For example, we can focus on the blue grain next to the left boundary, and compare the results in \figurename~\ref{Lbs1}(a)(c)(e).
+The result from the second-order scheme looks more similar to the reference one, whereas the first-order scheme slightly delayed the evolution of the solution.
+This difference may be reduced by adjusting the time steps.}

 Figure~\ref{Lac1}(a) shows the reference phase field solution at \(1.6 \times 10^{-4}\) s obtained with the mobility $M_i=4.25 \times10^{17} \ \upmu\text{m}^3/(\text{J}.\text{s})$.
 In this case, due to the large mobility value, the instability presents with smaller time steps.
 Figure~\ref{Lac1}(b)(c) show the results obtained with the first-order semi-implicit schemes with a time step size $\Delta t = 8 \times 10^{-7}$ s.
 The stabilized semi-implicit scheme again outperforms the unstabilized one in terms of capturing the movement of the GBs with the given time step.
 Figure~\ref{Lac1}(d)(e) confirm this observation.